Krrish 3

-Krrish 3 is a 2013 Indian Hindi-language superhero action thriller film written, produced and directed by Rakesh Roshan, who wrote the screenplay with Honey Irani and Robin Bhatt.
+Krrish 3 is a 2013 Indian superhero action thriller film written, produced and directed by Rakesh Roshan, who wrote the screenplay with Honey Irani and Robin Bhatt.
 It is the third film in the Krrish series, following Koi...
 Mil Gaya (2003) and Krrish (2006).
 The film stars Hrithik Roshan, Vivek Oberoi, Priyanka Chopra and Kangana Ranaut.
 In the film, Krishna Mehra, also known as Krrish, with his wife, Priya Mehra, and his scientist father, Rohit Mehra, face an elaborate conspiracy orchestrated by the mad scientist Kaal and his gang of mutants, led by the ruthless Kaya.

 Krrish 3 was initially scheduled to release as a 3D film.
 However, due to lack of release time to convert the film to 3D, it was released only in the 2D format.
-Krrish 3 released worldwide on 1 November 2013.
-Produced on a budget of ₹95 crore, the film grossed ₹393.37 crore worldwide.
-It has received generally positive reviews from critics.
-Krrish 3 has maintained a position among the top 50 highest-grossing Indian films for over a decade, from its release in 2013 to 2024.
+Krrish 3 was released worldwide on 1 November 2013.
+Produced on a budget of ₹100 crore, the film grossed ₹393.37 crore worldwide.
+It has received generally positive reviews from critics and is currently the highest-grossing Indian superhero film.
+Krrish 3 has consistently maintained a position among the top 50 highest-grossing Indian films for over a decade, since its release in 2013.